MZanggl/flooent/README.md

 #### is / quacksLike

-Deep-compares the given value with the array
+Deep-compares the given value with the array.

 ```javascript
 const users = [{ id: 1 }]